MohamadCS/FuzzyMac/README.md

 ## Overview

 The program has two modes:
-- CLI mode: Pipe an input to the cli tool and it will output the selected appliction, mutliple instances allowed.
+- CLI mode: Pipe an input to the cli tool and it will output the selected entry, mutliple instances allowed.
 - Application Mode: Runs in background, and supports app launching only.

 ## Config